Healthy Teeth, Happy Hearts: Nurturing Smiles from the Start!

 • Level: Mild sedation

-• How It’s Given: Inhaled through a nose mask
+• How It’s Given: Inhale through a comfortable nose mask

 • Level: Mild to moderate sedation